from small one page howto to huge articles all in one place

 Using POST with HTTP 1.1 implies the use of a "Expect: 100-continue" header.
 You can disable this header with CURLOPT_HTTPHEADER(3) as usual.

-If you use POST to a HTTP 1.1 server, you can send data without knowing the size before starting the POST if you use chunked encoding.
+If you use POST to an HTTP 1.1 server, you can send data without knowing the size before starting the POST if you use chunked encoding.
 You enable this by adding a header like "Transfer-Encoding: chunked" with CURLOPT_HTTPHEADER(3).
-With HTTP 1.0 or without chunked transfer, you must specify the size in the request.
+With HTTP 1.0 or without chunked transfer, you must specify the size in the request. libcurl automatically uses chunked encoding for POSTs if the size is unknown.

 DEFAULT